Focus

 # Other commands:

-soma-focus.sh show # see current focus state
+soma focus show # see current focus state

-soma-focus.sh clear # remove focus
+soma focus clear # remove focus

-soma-focus.sh dry-run auth # preview without writing
+soma focus dry-run auth # preview without writing

 How Matching Works

-Each muscle is scored against the keyword:
+Each muscle is scored against the keyword by matchMusclesToFocus in core/muscles.ts:

 | Match type | Score | Example |